tencesoft/angular-suneditor/README.md

 As described in the [SunEdtior documentation](http://suneditor.com/sample/html/out/document-user.html) there are plenty functions the editor provides.

-All functions provided by the editor as well as a few more can be used directly on the `NgxSunEditorComponent`.
+All functions provided by the original `SunEditor` can be used directly on the `NgxSunEditorComponent`.
+Here you can find [Additional Functions](#additional-functions) that are only available in this Angular Module.

 You can get the `NgxSunEditorComponent` to your component by using `@Viewchild` or listening to the `created` event which also returns the instance after it has been created.
 It's also possible to get the raw `SunEditor` object that is returned by the editor internal even if it shouldn't be needed for the most usecases.